 Often, inexplicably, your heart suddenly sings

 Almighty God, eternally in control

-Counsellor most wonderful, keeping me secure
+Counsellor and guide, keeping me secure

 Even in the midst of conflict, terror, war

 Calmness when things seem too much to bear

 Even when I’m hectic, the time for a prayer.

 Kindle a flame for the broken